SunStarSys/www/content/essays/spam.md

 Title: On the Spam Problem...

-As I wrote about [elsewhere](/clients/apache), one of the best open source tools available to a mail adminstrator's arsenal of anti-spam tools is `qpsmtpd`, which is merely a frontend inbound mail server which needs a fully-functional mail server like `qmail` or `postfix` for outbound delivery.
-What `qpsmtpd` does is very similar to what `httpd` did for webservers: it introduces customizable hooks into each phase of the SMTP session.
+As I wrote about [elsewhere](/clients/apache), one of the best open source tools available to a mail adminstrator's arsenal of anti-spam tools is [qpsmtpd](http://en.wikipedia.org/wiki/Qpsmtpd), which is merely a frontend inbound mail server which needs a fully-functional mail server like `qmail`, `sendmail`, or `postfix` for outbound delivery.
+What `qpsmtpd` does is very similar to what `httpd` did for
+webservers: it introduces customizable hooks into each phase of the `SMTP` session.

 The single best plugin for `qpsmtpd`, although it is difficult to understand why it is, is the `earlytalker` plugin.
-What `earlytalker` does is put `qpsmtpd` to sleep for a configurable amount of time, listening on the socket for non-RFC-compliant "early" communications coming from the other end of the socket (`qpsmtpd` typically forks a server for each inbound connection so it's only that kid process sleeping).
+What `earlytalker` does is put `qpsmtpd` to sleep for a configurable amount of time, listening on the socket (via `select(2)`) for non-RFC-compliant "early" communications coming from the other end of the socket (`qpsmtpd` typically forks a server for each inbound connection so it's only that kid process sleeping).
 If it sees any input on the connection it simply drops the connection after issuing an appropriate 4xx or 5xx response, depending on the mail administrator's tastes.